 If you think you will need a reasonable accommodation (as described below in Questions 19 through 30), you should tell the employer about your disability, and should also tell the employer that you need an accommodation.
 Otherwise, many people suggest not telling your employer about any disability, because some employers may discriminate against you if they know you have a disability.

 19. What is a “reasonable accommodation?”

-A “reasonable accommodation” is any modification or adjustment to a job, or to the work environment, that will enable a qualified applicant or employee with a disability to participate in the application process or to perform essential job functions.
-Reasonable accommodations may also include adjustments to assure that a qualified individual with a disability has rights and privileges in employment equal to those of employees without disabilities.
+A “reasonable accommodation” is any change to a job, or to the work environment, that lets an applicant or employee with a disability participate in the application process or to perform essential job functions.
+Reasonable accommodations may also include adjustments to make sure that individuals with a disability have rights and privileges in employment that are equal to those of employees without disabilities.

 20. What are some of the accommodations that job applicants and employees may need?

 Some of the most common types of accommodations include:

 - physical changes, such as installing a ramp or modifying a workspace or restroom;

 - sign language interpreters for people who are deaf, or readers for people who are blind;

 - providing a quieter workspace or making other changes to reduce noisy distractions for someone with a mental disability;

 - training and other written materials in an accessible format (such as in Braille, on audio tape, or on computer disk);